 - paid job counseling or training.

-Because the severance payment is paid in exchange for you signing the separation agreement, it does not affect your eligibility for unemployment benefits.
+Because the severance payment is paid in exchange for you signing the separation agreement, it does not affect your eligibility for unemployment benefits in California.

-What can happen if a severance agreement is not used?
+What can happen if a severance agreement is not used in California?

-If there is no severance or separation agreement, you will have rights to sue your employer for any misconduct that happened during your time in their service.
+If there is no severance or separation agreement in California, you will have rights to sue your employer for any misconduct that happened during your time in their service.
 This can include lawsuits for:

 - wrongful termination,